Robert C. Grace

-Tom Michelman, Senior Director and Distributed Energy Resources (DER) Practice Area Lead, joined SEA in 2013 and has over twenty-eight years of experience in electric industry and renewable, retail & wholesale energy markets.
+Tom Michelman, Senior Director and Distributed Energy Resources (DER) Practice Area Lead, joined SEA in 2013 and has over thirty years of experience in electric industry and renewable, retail & wholesale energy markets.

-Tom has led deep dive analyses of DER renewable markets in all covering the northeast from Virginia to Maine as well market entry / opportunity assessments that have covered all the US state markets.
-Highlighted analyses include program revenue forecasting, total addressable market assessments, queue forecasting, senior advisor developing of SEA’s NY VDER custom calculator and Battery Revenue Analysis Tool and market fundamentals supply, demand, price forecasting of the Massachusetts, New Jersey, and Maryland SREC markets, including a handful of expert witness engagements.
-Related, Tom initiated and manages the Massachusetts Solar Market Study subscription service.
+Tom has led deep dive analyses of DER renewable markets covering more than a dozen state markets as well market entry / opportunity assessments that have covered all the US state markets.
+Highlighted analyses include program revenue forecasting, total addressable market assessments, queue forecasting, manager of SEA’s NY VDER custom calculator, SEA’s Battery Revenue Analysis Tool and market fundamentals supply, demand, price forecasting of the Massachusetts, New Jersey, and Maryland SREC markets, including SREC market expert witness engagements.

 For public clients he has conducted due diligence and advised on the terms and conditions for a variety of power purchase / net metering offtake agreements and procurements.
-He innovatively structured, drafted and led sophisticated RFPs for net zero schools that incorporate the upside of battery storage savings and revenue capture via a shared savings / benefit structure.
+He innovatively structured, drafted and led sophisticated RFPs for clients seeking net zero status that incorporate the upside of battery storage savings and revenue capture via a shared savings / benefit structure.

 For institutional clients, a municipal opt-out aggregator, and a community solar back-office firm he has conducted market research, supported planning and operations, and analyzed various methods of renewable energy procurement to satisfy environmental and additionality goals.